 Even on traditional dating sites, about 30% of the folks who list themselves as single are legally married.
-Which means Ashley Madison has tapped into the market of the unhappily married and has a stronghold.
+This means Ashley Madison has tapped into the market of the unhappily married and has a stronghold.
 The site is also frequented by single folk who happen to like being the other man or woman.

 This is also the perfect recipe for a Catfish disaster.
 Married folks desperate for the hottest most convenient hookup are putty in the hands of an experienced Catfisher.
-This can involve fake profiles, requests for money, and photos which don’t lead to a married person, but someone wanting money for sex or any number of reasons.
+This can involve fake profiles, requests for money, and photos that don’t lead to a married person, but someone wanting money for sex or any number of reasons.
 Sometimes the Catfisher is even a jealous spouse, trying to catch their husband or wife on the site.
-More often than not, the attractive woman who is ready and willing to have an affair, is a hooker.
+More often than not, the attractive woman who is ready and willing to have an affair is a hooker.

-How Ashley Madison works:
+How Ashley Madison Works

 You connect and sign up on your Apple or Android device such as an iPhone or Nexus tablet, or via your computer.
 Once you have an account, you can use photos publicly or privately.
 Anonymity is the gold standard of the cheater who wants to stay in the shadows.

 How The Catfishing Scam Works With Ashley Madison

 As with other sites, spammers and scammers create fake profiles and start the process of finding matches.
 However, Ashley Madison also draws in other demographics: The spouse who is worried their husband or wife is cheating on them?
 They’re on there!
 The sad, lonely executive could find an amazing, sexy girlfriend, who is actually a Brazilian immigrant living in Toronto.
-The well known football player Manti Te’o learned that one, the hard way.
+The well-known football player Manti Te’o learned that one, the hard way.

 Getting Hooked By Ashley Madison?

-The problem is, that when you fill in the refund request form, the only way to get a refund is to get an Ashley Madison check in the mail to your home address where most married people live with their spouse.
+The problem is, that when you fill in the refund request form, the only way to get a refund is to get an Ashley Madison to send a check in the mail to your home address where most married people live with their spouse.
 Not to mention the problems that will potentially come with depositing such a check into a joint checking account.

 What Do Ashley Madison Bots Do?

 Spammers create automated bots for Ashley Madison.
-These bots send you auto replies and either try and steal your information (known as phishing) or send you to an external site to try and get you to sign up for services (see above).
+These bots send you auto-replies and either try and steal your information (known as phishing) or send you to an external site to try and get you to sign up for services (see above).

 Ashley Madison Scammers

 1. Money.
-If anyone you haven’t met (or even someone you have) asks you for money, this is a red flag that you might be dealing with a Scammer.
+If anyone you haven’t met (or even someone you have) asks you for money, this is a red flag that you might be dealing with Ashley Madison scams.
 Remember, most Scammers do this for a living and the excuses and reasons why they need you to give them money might sound legit.
 Decide in advance to never give money.

 Fake Profiles On Ashley Madison

 Sometimes valid affair seekers, do try to meet someone online without revealing their identity, for privacy reasons.
-If you failed the “bar” test above (i.e., would this person actually speak to me if we met in a bar) then you’re likely dealing with a Catfish or hooker.
+If you failed the “bar” test above (i.e., would this person actually speak to me if we met in a bar) then you’re likely dealing with a Catfish, hooker, or Ashley Madison scams.

 Signs That You’re Being Catfished on Ashley Madison:

-• Use common sense.
+- Use common sense.
 If the profile looks like that of a prostitute, celebrity, or famous person, it’s a Catfish.

-The location of the individual is in another country or too far to meet.
+- The location of the individual is in another country or too far to meet.

-The responses don’t sound like an actual person is writing them.
+- The responses don’t sound like an actual person is writing them.

-• They ask you for money.
+- They ask you for money.

-• They won’t meet you in person.
+- They won’t meet you in person.

-They come on too strong, saying they love you before even meeting.
+- They come on too strong, saying they love you before even meeting.

-• They only have a few pictures on their profile or won’t send you any.
+- They only have a few pictures on their profile or won’t send you any.

 How to Avoid Being Catfished on Ashley Madison

-• Do your research.
+- Do your research.
 Read articles like this or look to the site itself for tips.

-• If something doesn’t seem right, usually trust your instincts.
+- If something doesn’t seem right, usually trust your instincts.
 Most people who end up reading this article because they think they’re being catfished, usually are.

-• Most importantly, use our dating background check to run a reverse search that include a catfish reverse image search and reverse username search.
+- Most importantly, use our dating background check to run a reverse search that include a catfish reverse image search and reverse username search.
 This, especially, can be valuable.
 Many Scammers and Spammers use the photos of attractive people they find online.
 If you see the photo of the person you’ve been communicating with attached to someone with a different name than you’ve been given, stop all communication, and get to the truth.